stolostron/hub-crds/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

+# Deprecated

+This repo is now deprecated.
+All hub crds are now part of the MultiClusterEngine and MultiClusterHub operator repos.

 # WORK IN PROGRESS

 We are in the process of enabling this repo for community contribution.
 See wiki [here](https://open-cluster-management.io/concepts/architecture/).